bruennijs/sabbat.notes/README.md

 * Response: json object with {id, name}

+/message
+* Message can be sent from user to one different user by name.
+* TBD

+/message/notification
+* Clients can connect to the server by websocket (RFC 6455, protocol version 13).Initial http upgrade request must contain a Authorization header (see /login) conatining the json web token.
+* wscat is a command line tool in js/node.
+** node node_modules/wscat/bin/wscat -H "Authorization: Bearer $(cat ~/.jwt)" -c ws://127.0.0.1:8081/message/notification

 =====================================================
 Database
 To run the application an mongo db 3.0.x is needed.
 For this use mongodb from docker hub